Reviews You Can Rely On

 Servicing the Funn was pretty straightforward.
 When you take the pedal apart, things are a lot neater than with some other pedals where the spindle is slathered in grease.
 The plastic, self-lubricating bushing keeps the internals nice and neat.
 We experienced a little seepage of grease that made its way out towards the O-ring on the crankarm end.
 We simply wiped it away, and it never reared its slimy head again.
 A service kit is available for $25.

-funn python mountain bike flat pedal review - kids these days!!
+funn python - kids these days!!

 Kids these days!!